rtm516/GeyserMC-wiki/Common-Issues.md

 You may need to update your Java version.
 If so, update at [AdoptOpenJDK.net](https://adoptopenjdk.net/).

 Sometimes this happens in poor-network environments.
-There is a commented-out `mtu` option in the Geyser config; uncomment this and lower the number slowly (in batches of 100).
+There is an `mtu` option in the Geyser config; lower this number slowly (in batches of 100), restart each time, and re-test joining.

 This option will most likely not help if you are getting "Unable to Connect to World" with no console logs indicating a connection.